eclipse-archived/smarthome/tools/static-code-analysis/README.md

 # Configuration

-The configuration of the Maven plugins for PMD, Checkstyle and Findbugs is made in the `smarthome/pom.xml` file.

-You can change the location of the reports by overriding the `report.directory` Maven property.
-Default value is `${project.build.directory}/code-analysis`.

 The build can be configured to fail, when an error is found with the `fail.on.error` property.
-Default value is `true`;
+Default value is `false`.

 You can refer to the following links for more configuration options for the specific Maven plugins: